 - League of Young Voters

-Eight European debate organisations, including IDEA NL, have started a study on the impact of debate on school children aged 14-18 in the Czech Republic, Estonia, Latvia, Lithuania, Macedonia, the Netherlands, Romania and Slovakia.
-We are looking at the effect that debating might have on on logical reasoning and political values.
+Eight European debate organisations, including IDEA NL, have set up a study on the impact of debate on school children aged 14-18 in the Czech Republic, Estonia, Latvia, Lithuania, Macedonia, the Netherlands, Romania and Slovakia.
+We have looked at the effect that debating might have on logical reasoning and political values.

-In order to study this, ADK, ARDOR, DC, EDC, EDS, IDEA NL, SDA and YEF have contacted schools and debate clubs in their countries to conduct a number of studies.
-These include a test at the beginning and the end of the year in which high school students are compared on a number of factors between debaters and non-debaters.
-Debaters will also be asked for their opinion on certain issues.
-In addition, the activities in debate clubs is monitored, and debaters are asked to evaluate the activities in their clubs.
+In order to study this, ADK, ARDOR, DC, EDC, EDS, IDEA NL, SDA and YEF worked with schools and debate clubs in their countries to conduct a number of studies.
+These included a test at the beginning and the end of the year in which high school students, debaters and non-debaters, are compared on, amongst others, their critical thinking skills and democratic values.
+Debaters were also asked about their opinion on the quality of training and the effects it has had on them.
+In addition, the activities in debate clubs were monitored, and debaters were asked to evaluate the activities in their clubs.

 This research was designed with the aid of a team of experts in the field of evaluation and education.
-We ask participants to give certain background details (such as gender, age, school) in order to compare answers at group level.
-We ensure confidentiality and anonymity throughout the research process, data collection, analysis and presentation of results.
-The results of the study will be analysed in the summer of 2016 and presented in the fall and winter of 2016-2017.
+We asked participants to give certain background details (such as gender, age, school) in order to compare answers at group level.
+We ensured confidentiality and anonymity throughout the research process, data collection, analysis and presentation of results.
+The results of the study are now under analysis and will be presented in early 2017.